DonThompson/FradBot/README.md

 * offense, attack move in small gaps.  say 10% of distance to target point at a time?
 * what about a queue (or just 1?) of orders.  tell a unit to go to pt x, he does it.  when he has no orders, he asks for new orders.  maybe at the squad level?
 * Squad & Platoon names
+* Reactors aren't handled - we see an order and skip it.

 # Setup